STAFF PROFILE

 Dr Nicola Willand

-Dr Nicola Willand is a lecturer at the School of Property, Construction and Project Management at RMIT University.
+Dr Nicola Willand is a Senior Lecturer at the School of Property, Construction and Project Management, and a housing researcher who is interested in the interplay of housing, energy, health and equity.

 As an architect by background, Nicola Willand approaches sustainability in the built environment holistically.